Winning An Award: Your Complete Guide To A Successful Entry

 When are the awards?

-If you’ve never entered any awards before, then first things first, you need to get your researching hat on.
+If you’ve never entered any awards before then you need to get your researching hat on.
 Take your list of awards and see when they run over the year.
-In some cases, they might be open for awards, have future dates in place or may not even have announced their entry requirements for this year.
+They might be open for awards, have future dates in place or may not even have announced their entry requirements for this year.
 If it’s the first two, you’re fine and can get these dates in your diary.
-On the other hand, if they haven’t announced their upcoming awards yet, you’ll need to keep an eye on their website.
+However, if they haven’t announced their upcoming awards yet, you’ll need to keep an eye on their website.

 Top tip – Awards tend to run at the same time every year and if they haven’t been announced it is fairly likely that the dates will be similar.